TyrfingMjolnir/grimwire/README.md

 git clone https://github.com/grimwire/grimwire.git grimwire cd grimwire
 ./grimwire setup
-sudo ./grimwire start
+./grimwire start
 ```

-This gets the relay started on port 80.
-You can choose another port with the '-p' flag, eg `./grimwire start -p8000`.
+This gets the relay started on port 8000.
+You can choose another port with the '-p' flag, eg `./grimwire start -p 80`.
 More config options are explained in the "Administration" portion of this doc.

 ### Trying it out with chat.grimwire.com